Tobias-Kohn/pyPMatch/README.md

 #### Roadmap

-- Support for lists, tuples, iterators, etc.  Must be (mostly) compatible with Python's current iterable unpacking syntax `a, b, *c = X`
 - Full support for regular expressions and string matching
 - Further narrow the translation/compiling of `case` statements to where it is clearly meant to be one
 - Pattern matching through function decorators